 The EURORDIS Digital School aims to empower rare disease patient advocates to use digital communication tools to improve the strategic outreach and community-building capacities of their organisations.

-The training topics covered include understanding social and digital landscapes, creating and nurturing empowered communities, building effective channels and reaching the right people.
+The training objectives range from understanding digital landscapes to learning about creating empowered communities, building effective channels and reaching the right people.

-The first edition of the face-to-face training of the EURORDIS Digital School took place on 8-9 October, at the Ågrenska Resource Centre for Rare Diseases, in Gothenburg.
+The pilot edition of EURORDIS Digital School took place in 2019, at the Ågrenska Resource Centre for Rare Diseases, in Gothenburg.
 The training was then converted into a fully online programme.

-20 patient advocates, working with rare diseases and rare cancers, from around Europe, took part in the first face-to-face training of the EURORDIS Digital School, in 2019.
+25 patient advocates from around Europe, representing rare diseases and rare cancers, took part in the pilot of the EURORDIS Digital School in 2019.